Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 Graph Neural Networks are built using the Message Passing framework introduced by [Giler et al.](https://arxiv.org/abs/1704.01212).
 They adopt a graph-in graph-out principle.
 This means that for graph inputs with nodes, edge and global context information the output is a graph with the same connectivity as the input graph.
 The idea of message passing boils down to three main steps:

   1) For every node of the graph as message is computed for all neighbouring nodes.
 A messages is a function of the node information, the neighbor information, and the edge between them.
+This function can be a Multilayer Perceptron.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/MP1.png){: .align-center}